WW Recipe of the Day: Shrimp with Garlic, Oil and Hot Peppers

 As we wrap up our time here in Land O'Lakes, I'm working to use up what little food we have left in the larder and limiting our grocery purchases as much as I can.

-Which means I’m seeking out simple recipes with as few ingredients as possible, like this Shrimp with Garlic, Oil and Hot Peppers.
+Which means I'm seeking out simple recipes with as few ingredients as possible, like this Shrimp with Garlic, Oil and Crushed Red Pepper.

 I had everything I needed to make it except the shrimp.
 So when Rod headed out to make the 50 mile trip to the closest full service home improvement store for roofing nails, I asked him to pick up a pound at the grocery store on his way home.

-How Many Calories and WW Points in this Shrimp?
+How Many Calories and WW Points in this WW Friendly Spicy Garlic Shrimp?

 According to my calculations, each serving has 207 calories and: